 - Annexes forming part of, or being treated as part of, the main dwelling

-- Dwellings being actively marketed for sale (12 months limit)
+- Dwellings being actively marketed for sale or a property that has been sold that is awaiting completion (12 months limit)

-- Dwellings being actively marketed for let (12 months limit)
+- Dwellings being actively marketed for let or an agreed tenancy with a future tenancy start date (12 months limit)

-- Unoccupied dwellings which are empty and subject to probate.
-(12 months from grant of probate/letters of administration)
+- Unoccupied empty dwellings which qualified for a Class F exemption and now subject to probate (12 months from grant of probate/letters of administration)

-- Empty dwellings requiring or undergoing major repairs or structural alterations (12 months limit)
+- Empty dwellings requiring or undergoing major repairs or structural alterations such as a new roof, internal or external walls rebuilt, internal walls back to brick, removal and replacement of floors/ceilings (12 months limit)